 Visiting Knole this spring

-With the promise of warmer weather and longer days ahead, we're full of the joys of spring at Knole.
-We're also looking forward to opening up more of Knole to visitors in line with government guidance over the coming weeks.
-Whilst we can't yet invite you to enjoy a traditional Knole experience, the park is still open for local visitors to enjoy a walk and some fresh air.
+With the promise of warmer weather and longer days ahead, we're full of the joys of spring.
+We're also getting ready to reopen more so you can enjoy a traditional Knole experience again.
 We hope you enjoy your visit and make the most of the season.

-PLEASE NOTE: From Tuesday 6 April there may be some disruption to your visit due to works being carried out by South East Water to install a new water main in Knole Park.
-Please allow extra time for your journey.
+PLEASE NOTE: There may be some disruption to your visit due to works being carried out by South East Water to install a new water main in Knole Park.
 Find out more here.

 Knole opening hours

 The National Trust facilities at Knole are open every day from 10am - 5pm.
 Knole Park is open from dawn to dusk for pedestrians.
-National Trust staff will be on duty at the Gatebox from 10am-5pm.
-This is the building at the top of the drive when you arrive by car at Knole.
+National Trust staff will be on duty at the gatebox from 10am-5pm.

 What to expect at Knole this spring